shoutnsecret/atmt/assignments/03/README.md

 ## Strategy

-We choose to tune the hyperparameters (learning rate and batch size) and implement the lexical model, because we want to start with a simple setting and then do something more interesting.
+We choose to

+1.tune the hyperparameters (more specifically learning rate and batch size), because we want to start with a simple setting and then do something more interesting.

+2.implement the lexical model, because there are hints where the code should be changed and can be easy to put hands on, and according to the paper lexical model can be very benificial.

 ## Data